 To begin, travelers should start an online application.
 The application is very simple and easy: the process takes less than one hour to complete and can be done completely online.

 The form will ask a few basic questions about the traveler, including his or her full name, gender, and birth date.
 Next, it will ask for their passport information: their passport number, nationality, and date of issue/expiration.
-Finally, travelers will need to provide a basic overview of their itinerary in Vietnam and their health information, as well as upload a photo of themselves.
+Finally, travelers will need to provide a basic overview of their itinerary in Vietnam, as well as upload a photo of themselves.
 The final step is to pay the Vietnamese eVisa fee to successfully submit the application.

-After the application is processed, travelers will get an email about the final status of their visa, usually within one business day (24 hours).
-However, please note that it may take up to 3 business days (72 hours) depending on public holidays, season, and demand.
+After the application is processed, travelers will get an email about the final status of their visa, usually within 3 business days (72 hours).
+However, this processing period may take longer depending on public holidays, season, and demand.

 All tourists are encouraged to apply for their Vietnam visa from Chile a minimum of 3 business days before their planned departure in order to have enough time to be approved.